• Skip to primary navigation

 • Chocolate Icing - Drizzle the gluten free peanut butter donuts with chocolate icing because chocolate and peanut butter are a match made in heaven.

-• Nuts - Crush some almonds, peanuts, or cashews and sprinkle them on top of the donuts.
+• Nuts – Crush almonds, peanuts, or cashews and sprinkle them on top of the donuts.
 So yummy!

 • Make your own Homemade Peanut Butter!

-If you love fried donuts, try my Gluten Free Donuts With Yeast recipe too!
+If you love fried donuts, try my Gluten Free Donuts With Yeast recipe, too!

 Tips and Recipe FAQ: